msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

           - A change will appear exactly once in change feed
           - reading data from db will consume throughput
           - partition updates will be in order, but between partitions no guarantee
-          - not supported only for Azure Table API
+          - not supported for Azure Table API
           - Approaches to using change feed
             - Using Azure functions
               - set up a trigger to be tied to cosmos db